Power trio

-A power trio is a rock and roll band format having a lineup of electric guitar, bass guitar and drum kit (drums and cymbals), leaving out a second rhythm guitar or keyboard instrument that are often used in other rock music bands that are quartets and quintets.
+A power trio is a rock band format having a lineup of electric guitar, bass guitar and drum kit, leaving out a dedicated vocalist or an additional rhythm guitar or keyboard instrument that are often used in other rock music bands that are quartets and quintets.
 Larger rock bands often use one or more additional rhythm sections to fill out the sound with chords and harmony parts.

 Most power trios in hard rock and heavy metal music use the electric guitar player in two roles; during much of the song, they play rhythm guitar, playing the chord progression for the song and performing the song's important riffs, and then switching to a lead guitar role during the guitar solo.
 While one or more band members typically sing while playing their instruments, power trios in hard rock and heavy metal music generally emphasize instrumental performance and overall sonic impact over vocals and lyrics.
-An example of a power trio is Motörhead, whose lead vocalist, Lemmy, played bass and sang lead vocals.
-Although four-piece bands such as The Who or Led Zeppelin may function instrumentally as a power trio, with three instrumentalists and a lead vocalist, these bands are not usually considered as power trios.

 History

 The rise of the power trio in the 1960s was made possible in part by developments in amplifier technology that greatly enhanced the volume of the electric guitar and bass.
 Particularly, the popularization of the electric bass guitar defined the bottom end and filled in the gaps.
-Since the amplified bass could also now be louder, the rest of the band could also play at higher volumes, without fear of being unable to hear the bass.
+Since the amplified bass could also now be louder, the rest of the band could also play at higher volumes while still being able to hear the bass.
 This allowed a three-person band to have the same sonic impact as a large band but left far more room for improvisation and creativity, unencumbered by the need for detailed arrangements.
 As with the organ trio, a 1960s-era soul jazz group centered on the amplified Hammond organ, a three-piece group could fill a large bar or club with a big sound for a much lower price than a large rock and roll band.
 A power trio, at least in its blues rock incarnation, is also generally held to have developed out of Chicago-style blues bands such as Muddy Waters' trio.